How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry

 Sometimes, Tacuna Systems appears in enthusiast blogs.
 In this exchange from the EEVBlog Electronics Community Forum, contributors discuss how to capture the pressure in a shotgun chamber when the weapon fires.
 The consensus was that affixing a strain gauge to the chamber’s exterior could transduce the blast with the highest accuracy.
 However, the challenge was finding an amplifier with low enough noise and a high enough frequency range to handle the signal from the sudden peak pressure at the blast moment.
 According to one contributor, “I’ve settled upon a low noise Tacuna Systems EMBSGB200 Amplifier with the 930 kHz option by which to amplify the rapid voltage spike evolving across the Wheatstone Bridge, and a Rigol DHO802 Oscilloscope.”

 This isn’t the only time our amplifier has been used in the field of ballistics.
 Research at the Federal University of Rio Grande do Sul in Brazil used the Tacuna Systems amplifier to study the characteristics of various ceramic composites under ballistic impact.
-The goal was to test their viability as protective cladding for aircraft and other vehicles.
+The goal was to test the materials’ viability as protective cladding for aircraft and other vehicles.

 Read more at these two links: ESTUDO DA CARACTERIZAÇÃO DINÂMICA DE MATERIAIS SUBMETIDOS A ALTAS TAXAS DE DEFORMAÇÃO UTILIZANDO A BARRA DE HOPKINSON by Gustavo Fontoura de Aguiar and UM ESTUDO DA DISSIPAÇÃO DE ENERGIA EM MATERIAIS CERÂMICOS SUBMETIDO A IMPACTO UTILIZANDO A BARRA DE HOPKINSON by Guilherme Augusto Jacometo.